A quick summary...

 B - LG trainer (additional access to team stats & award points)

-The key features that differentiated these user types were based on the research that took place in the discovery phase when we determined what was beneficial to each persona from a user and business perspective.
+The key features that differentiated these user types were based on research and stakeholder conversations to determine what was beneficial to each persona from a user and business perspective.

-Gamified learning was a decided upon early in the research phase to enhance the user's learning experience.
-This concept can be seen throughout the product, with points awarded for each training module completed.
+Gamified learning was a decided upon early in the research phase to enhance the user's learning experience and a way to encourage engagement.

 Sketches were used to flesh out initial thinking for the product and help form and ask the right type of questions before the next stage.